-This year may be the most challenging of our careers.
-It may also be the most challenging year for our students and their families.
+This year may have been the most challenging of our careers.
+It may also have been the most challenging year for our students and their families.
 Much of what we have been accustomed to in our practice has been disrupted or does not apply in the pandemic.

 The struggle to engage students and keep them motivated and committed to learning in this context is far different from what we have faced in normal years.
 It used to be that routines could be set and followed, students regularly showed up in our classrooms, and distractions at least seemed to be manageable.